 The role of innovation in Germany's current corporate culture

-Status quo of the innovation culture in Germany
+Current state of innovation culture in Germany

 The importance of innovation